department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-load-testing.md

 ### General

-* All applications (and new features for existing applications) on the Veteran Tools Platform need to go through load testing.
+* All applications (and new features for existing applications) on the Veteran-facing Services Platform need to go through load testing.
 * **Do not perform load testing without explicit approval from DSVA** -- a DSVA devops engineer is required to coordinate and perform your load testing.
 * **External Contractor teams should initiate the Request for Load Testing**
   * When the complete and final build is on staging and you're confident it's ready to launch